 Remaining performance obligations represent the amount of contracted future revenue that has not yet been recognized as of the end of each period, including both deferred revenue that has been invoiced and non-cancelable committed amounts that will be invoiced and recognized as revenue in future periods.
 Remaining performance obligations exclude pay-as-you-go arrangements.
-As of December 31, 2020 and March 31, 2021 (unaudited), \$261.7 million and \$280.9 million of revenue is expected to be recognized from remaining performance obligations, respectively.
-As of December 31, 2020 and March 31, 2021 (unaudited), the Company expects to recognize approximately 71% of its remaining performance obligations as revenue over the next 12 months and the remainder thereafter.
+As of December 31, 2020, \$261.7 million of revenue is expected to be recognized from remaining performance obligations.
+As of December 31, 2020, the Company expects to recognize approximately 71% of its remaining performance obligations as revenue over the next 12 months and the remainder thereafter.